 Reducing HIV-related stigma and discrimination

 Some Latin American countries have taken steps to address the problem of HIV-related stigma and discrimination.
-For example, Peru, Columbia, Brazil and Mexico have recently launched new actions plans to raise awareness among health providers and government officials of the importance of non-discrimination on the basis of sex, race, religion, sexual orientation and HIV status.62
+For example, Peru, Columbia, Brazil and Mexico launched action plans to raise awareness among health providers and government officials of the importance of non-discrimination on the basis of sex, race, religion, sexual orientation and HIV status.62

-For example, the Ecuadorean government has recently implemented a policy where caregivers for children under the age of 14 living with HIV receive a monthly cash transfer.
+For example, the Ecuadorean government implemented a policy where caregivers for children under the age of 14 living with HIV receive a monthly cash transfer.
 In the first year of the scheme, 500 caregivers were set to receive the cash transfer.66

 In Uruguay, the 'Social Card' is a social protection programme targeting transgender women.
 Cardholders receive $30 a month to buy food and cleaning products.
-The initiative currently reaches 1000 people, the majority of whom, belong to the transgender community.
+The initiative reaches 1,000 people, the majority of whom belong to the transgender community.
 67

 Barriers to HIV prevention in Latin America

-Moreover, most countries in Latin America lack antidiscrimination laws and legislation on gender identity and sexual orientation.72
+Most countries in Latin America and the Caribbean lack anti-discrimination laws and legislation on gender identity and sexual orientation.72

-As a result, transgender people in particular, face very high levels of transphobia.
-Furthermore, the arbitrary detention of transgender women, including torture and inhumane treatment, is not prosecuted.
-Transphobia is reported to be widespread among police forces in Guatemala and Honduras.53
+As a result, transgender people, in particular, face very high levels of transphobia.
+Furthermore, the arbitrary detention of transgender women, including torture and inhumane treatment, is not investigated and prosecuted.
+Transphobia is reported to be widespread among police forces in Guatemala and Honduras.73